 - Expressive Arts and Design, (Creating with materials, being imaginative and expressive)

 Development & Assessment

 The outside area is seen as an extension of the classroom and the above opportunities will be available outside as well as inside.

 Through all of our strands we aim to develop the children as they Play and Explore, be an Active Learner and to have Creative and Critical Thinking.

 The staff are constantly assessing the children in their everyday activities, play and through more focussed work.
-We use observations of the children, photos, the work that they do, feedback from parents and comments made by the children, as well as a new ipad app to decide where we believe the children are working in the 17 areas of learning.
+We use observations of the children, photos, the work that they do, feedback from parents and comments made by the children.